leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: floaters_flashes-treatment_general-miscellaneous
 - How can I prevent or treat flashes and floaters?
+- What should I do if I have floaters
+- Will my floaters get worse?
+- What is the treatment for floaters
+- Can floater be cured?
 - How can flashes/floaters be treated/prevented?
 - How can I get rid of the flashes/floaters?
 - What can I do to remove the flashes/floaters?